Keeevini/PERN_Warehouse_App/README.md

 ## Project Description

 A web based application that keeps track of physical inventory placement.
+Outline of the README:
+- Basic features and tech stack
+- Conceptual designs and thoughts
+- Installation/Usage
+- Screenshots

-### Website Features:
+### Basic Website Features:
 - Displaying existing warehouses and shelfs
-- Searching for a shelf to find its warehouse and zone location
 - Creating a new warehouse and deleting existing warehouses
 - Creating a new shelf and assigning it a location
-- Updating shelf properties
+- Updating shelf and warehouse properties

 ### Languages/Tech Stack:
 - PostgreSQL